Torch Computers: X-OpenTop and X-Sun

 Trading as Torch Technology, the company made an X Window System server product for Sun workstations, X-Sun, based on X11 release 2 and eventually release 3 for Sun-3 and Sun-4 workstations.
 This product was complemented by an X-based version of the OpenTop desktop manager as a separate product known as X-OpenTop.

 RSVP

 The RSVP (Raster Scan Video Processor) board, introduced for £1400 in 1988, was a video processing board for the Apple Macintosh II computer, featuring support for 8 bpp (bits per pixel) video input, a frame store, overlaying, and general image processing using a TMS320C25 digital signal processor, with 8 bpp video output employing a 24 bpp palette.
 Three cards could be combined to support 24 bpp output.

 Popular culture

 The Torch 300 series featured in the episode Wheelman of the British TV detective series Dempsey and Makepeace.
+Torch Computers were credited at the end of all Dempsey and Makepeace episodes and were frequently featured in the background of the SI-10 headquarters sequences.